East Coast Eagles: East Coast Eagles (1999-2011)

 In 2009, The East Coast Eagles won their first ever AFL Sydney Premiership, winning the Grand Final against UNSW/Eastern Suburbs 22.12 (144) to 13.12 (90).
-Gus Seebeck kicked 10 goals for the game.
+Gus Seebeck kicked 10 goals for the game, bringing the 32-year old's season total to 111.

 Captain, Jon Vlatko was named as the Club Champion in 2009, with Gus Seebeck finishing as runner up.
 Mark Skuse was announced as the Player's Player.
 In Division 1, Josh Shepherd claimed his third straight Best and Fairest award at the club by winning the Bill McLeod Medal, after taking out the Premier Cup Under 18's Best and Fairest award in 2007 and 2008.